Rod Liddle: Comments on male homosexuality

-Column on Muslim voters

-In October 2019, Liddle penned a column in The Spectator commenting on the forthcoming December 2019 UK general election, which suggested that the election should be held on a Muslim holy day to reduce the Labour vote.

-The column was criticised by senior political figures including Chancellor of the Exchequer Sajid Javid and former Conservative Deputy Prime Minister David Lidington.
-Liddle defended the content as being humorous.
-The article also criticised the Labour MP Rosie Duffield's recent speech about her experience of trying to exit an abusive relationship; Duffield described the article as "racist and misogynistic".

 Books

-In 2003, Liddle wrote a collection of short stories, Too Beautiful For You.
-He said he has always wanted to be a writer, and saw journalism as a cop-out.
-He is also the author of Love Will Destroy Everything (2007) and the co-author of The Best of Liddle Britain (2007).
+In 2003, Liddle published a collection of short stories, Too Beautiful For You.
+He said he had always wanted to be a writer, and saw journalism as a cop-out.
+He was also the author of Love Will Destroy Everything (2007) and The Best of Liddle Britain (2007).

-Selfish Whining Monkeys: How we Ended Up Greedy, Narcissistic and Unhappy, appeared in 2014.
+Selfish, Whining Monkeys: How we Ended Up Greedy, Narcissistic and Unhappy appeared in 2014.
 Admitting to having paid little attention to Liddle's journalism, Will Self, in his review for The Guardian wrote: "it's so much more authoritative to hear a man condemned out of his own mouth over 200-plus pages than it is to assay him on the basis of newspaper columns, which, by and large, favour polarised views tendentiously expressed."
 Despite his serious reservations about Liddle's writing, Self concludes: "The peculiar thing is that I can't find it in my heart of hearts to dislike the man, I think there's good in him and that he can change his bilious complexion."
 Liddle responded to Self's review in an interview with Archie Bland of The Independent a few weeks later: "He reviewed what he thought I was, not what the book was about.
 Bizarre.
 I think it's slightly deranged."

-In July 2019 Liddle published The Great Betrayal, a book about Brexit.
-The book was reviewed positively by Professor Matthew Goodwin in The Sunday Times, who called it "a no-holds-barred attack on the Establishment's blocking of Brexit".
+In 2019, Liddle published The Great Betrayal, a book about Brexit.
+The book was reviewed positively by Matt Goodwin in The Sunday Times, who called it "a no-holds-barred attack on the Establishment's blocking of Brexit".
 Harry Mount at The Spectator called the book "very engaging", despite noting concerns that the book's claim of a betrayal of Brexit possibly proving to be unfounded.
 However, Fintan O'Toole writing for The Guardian said the book was "as untroubled by facts as by logic".

+Television

+In 2003, Liddle co-presented the short-lived BBC Two political show Weekend with Kate Silverton, described by The Independent on Sunday as "the worst programme anywhere, ever, in the history of time", and BBC Four's The Talk Show.
+He also became a team captain on Call My Bluff.